0graph/yfinance/README.md

 # yfinance for Google Sheets
 A Yahoo Finance API Custom Function for Google sheets.
-This function can return any data or statistics for yahoo finance stocks.
-Options support currently in development
+This function can return any data or statistics for yahoo finance stocks, bonds, funds, and ETFs.
 #### Contents
 * [=yfinance usage & modules](#yf)
 * [=yfinance_history usage](#yfh)